johntrogan/defender-docs/defender-xdr/mto-requirements.md

 3. Choose the tenants you want to manage and select **Add**

->[!Note]
+> [!Note]
-> The Microsoft Defender multitenant view currently has a limit of 50 target tenants.
+> The Microsoft Defender multitenant view currently has a limit of 100 target tenants.

 The features available in multitenant management now appear on the navigation bar and you're ready to view and manage security data across all your tenants.